The Visual Presentation of Your Diversification Scheme: A Picture is Worth 1000 Words

 There are many options available to diversify the use of your agricultural land, from holiday accommodation through to renewable energy production.
+Your FREE ticket to the Farm Business Innovation Show will help you dedide which route to take.
 Inevitably, many of these development options will go through the planning system, involving promotion of the site and submission of the scheme to the local planning authority.

 Planning applications are often informed by technical reports, but an essential element of the planning submission is the visual presentation of the scheme.
 The saying goes ‘it’s all in the presentation’ and in our experience, the most successful schemes are those that are high quality, and presented in the best possible light.